WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 index of each segment must be zero.
 We can repurpose this 32-bit integer as a flags field where new meaning is attached to nonzero values.

-When the new flags field is `1`, this segment is _passive_.
-A passive segment will not be automatically copied into the memory or table on instantiation, and must instead be applied manually using the following new instructions:
+When the low bit of the new flags field is `1`, this segment is _passive_.
+A passive segment will not be automatically copied into the memory or table on instantiation, and must instead be applied manually using the following new
+instructions:

 * `memory.init`: copy a region from a data segment
 * `table.init`: copy a region from an element segment